massalabs/massa-standards/wallet/file-format.md

 **Wallet:** An application handling multiple accounts and offering multiple services such as signing transactions or access to the blockchain.

+**Salt:** A random sequence of bytes used as an additional input to a key derivation function.

+**Nonce:** A random sequence of bytes used as an initialization vector for symmetric encryption.

 **Private key:** A private key used to sign transactions and authenticate the account holder.

 **Public key:** A public key used to identify the account holder and verify digital signatures generated using a private key.

 **Address:** A unique identifier that represents the account.

-**Salt:** A random sequence of bytes used as an additional input to a hash function.

-**Nonce:** A random sequence of bytes used as an initialization vector.

 **YAML:** A human-readable data serialization format.